Some Townsend residents push back on proposed campground plan

 The city and the developer, Yonder Hospitality, held a public meeting on Tuesday to answer questions and get feedback from residents.

-Documents provided to meeting attendees outlines the development that also includes a clubhouse, resort-quality swimming pool and drive-in movie theater.
+Documents provided to meeting attendees outline the development which also includes a clubhouse, resort-quality swimming pool and drive-in movie theater.
 The company operates a similar site near Bryce Canyon National Park in Utah called Yonder Escalante.

 City leaders will discuss rezoning the area from residential to commercial property at a meeting on Thursday.
 It would then go to the county commission to be voted on.